jeeseop/bayesian_team3/README.md

 ## move target uav randomly

-* movement length and cycle number can be changed in the python file
+* movement time and cycle number can be changed in the python code

+* Random movement code is alreay implemented in the python code

+* The range of the movement can be changed in the uavmove.py

-* 5 is recommended for time gap value
+* 2 is recommended for time gap value

 ```
 cd ~/bayesian-robotics-ws/src/mbzirc_gazebo/ && ./uavmove.py